Our Lady of Lincoln

 Parish Office Hours:

-Monday to Wednesday - 10am to 2pm
+Monday to Thursday - 10am to 2pm

-(Please refer to the newsletter, as these do change occasionally)
+(Please refer to the newsletter, as these do change occasionally,

 Please consider switching your ongoing Offertory to Standing Order, and adding Gift-Aid if possible.